joelvh/eventide-bootstrapper/README.md

 * Package each component into it's own gem
     * Create a "client"

+### Basics

+Classes and modules are setup with some helper methods to build objects.
+Maybe this can be compared to the DSL people become used to when defining schemas with an ORM, but really they're helpers to setup and configure accessors and object instances.

+    class SomeModel
+      require 'attribute'

+      # Define an accessor called `email` with a default value of "unknown@unknown.com".
+      # (Alternatively, you can create a `:reader` or `:writer` instead.)
+      Attribute::Define.(self, :email, :accessor){ 'unknown@unknown.com' }

 ### Initialization

 * Consumer can be "started" to run: https://github.com/eventide-project/consumer-postgres